 I’ll preface this post by saying that I feel like I have a slower cell turnover rate or something.
 Whenever my skin gets color from the sun, it lasts for ages.
 So I do think that plays to my advantage with spray tans, since the faux tan forms by the ingredients in spray tan formulas (both at a salon and in the lotions and creams you use at home) mixing with dead skin cells on your skin.
 But I am very particular about my routine before and after spray tans, and I think that definitely plays a part in why they last so long, too!

 My spray tanning started back in New York… One of my best friends in NYC worked for St. Tropez so I learned so much from her and their in-house celebrity tanner, Sophie!
-And now in Chicago, I’ve become friends with Rae at Art + Science that does my tans.
+And now in Chicago, I’ve become friends with Rae at Rae Does Beauty who does my tans.
 So let’s just say, I’ve got the inside scoop and have done a lot of trial and error myself.
-You guys know I do my due dilligence with all things beauty and product research!
+You guys know I do my due diligence with all things beauty and product research!

 Here’s what works for me…

 24 Hours Before My Appointment